 Why this program?

-Rescue 21 replaces the National Distress and Response System, which has been in use since the 1970s.
-Rescue 21 can more accurately identify the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions, thereby significantly reducing search time.
-Rescue 21 extends coverage out to a minimum of 20 nautical miles from the coastline.
-It improves information sharing and coordination with the Department of Homeland Security and other federal, state and local first responders, and can also identify suspected hoax calls, conserving valuable response resources.
+Rescue 21 helps identify the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions, thereby significantly reducing search time.
+Rescue 21 extends coverage to a minimum of 20 nautical miles from the coastline.
+It improves information sharing and coordination with the Department of Homeland Security and other federal, state and local first responders, and can also help watchstanders recognize potential hoax calls by identifying discrepancies between callers’ reported and actual locations, thus conserving valuable response resources.

 How is the program implemented?